 Woodlawn, Maryland, is also referred to as “Security” due to the importance and location of the Social Security Administration headquarters.

 However, 13-year-old Sarah Jane Forrester found it anything but secure.
-Her remains were found behind the Belmont Park Apartments 22 years ago, and police have yet to find the suspect.
+Her remains were discovered behind the Belmont Park Apartments over 24 years ago, and police have yet to charge anyone in connection with the case.

-According to a Baltimore County police report, officers were dispatched to the area adjacent to the parking lot in front of 7 Kafern Drive around 9:30 a.m.
+According to a Baltimore County police report, officers were dispatched to the area adjacent to the parking lot around 9:30 a.m.
 May 12, 1999.
 A partially decomposed body of a young girl was found and transported to the Medical Examiner’s Office for an autopsy.

 Forrester was identified, and the medical examiner ruled her death as a homicide by traumatic injury to the body.

-Forrester was a resident of a group home on Bloomsbury Avenue, where she was reported missing almost three months earlier.
+Forrester was a resident of a group home, where she was reported missing almost three months earlier.
 She was last seen in the Edgewater Village area of Harford County by witnesses a month before her death.

 According to a media report, a man was charged with her murder on Jan.
 6, 2000.
 Later, the case against the suspect was dismissed, and he was released from police custody a month later.